 Semi-furrow seedings usually are superior to ordinary drills from the standpoint of yield.
-The deep furrow drill with 14-inch spacings has not been in test at this station, but there is good reason to believe this machine to be as satisfactory as the semi-deep furrow drill.
+The deep furrow drill with 14-inch spacings has been tested for only one year, and the results appear satisfactory.
+Further testing with both hoe and disk type deep furrow drills is planned.